 Land Use Planning for Wildfires Trainings

-CAL FIRE - Office of the State Fire Marshal’s Community Wildfire Preparedness and Mitigation Division and the Community Wildfire Planning Center are excited to announce trainings for 2024.
+CAL FIRE – Office of the State Fire Marshal’s Community Wildfire Preparedness and Mitigation Division with the Community Wildfire Planning Center has completed another round of Land Use Planning for Wildfires in California in 2024.
+Click Learn More for information on future training dates, locations, and to be added to our training notification list.

 Learn More